enothen/ansible-linux-monitoring/README.md

 example.local.lab
 ```

-A more complex form of inventory, but also more realistic, would deploy node-exporter in all hosts, Prometheus in one host per site, maybe grouping by site, and finally Grafana in a single place but with data sources configured for each Prometheus instance.
+The following inventory example is more complex, but also more realistic.
+This deploys node-exporter in all hosts, Prometheus in one host per site, and Grafana in a single site but with data sources configured for each Prometheus instance:
-The following example considers hosts on two different sites.
-All the hosts will get node-exporter installed.
-Only one host on each site will also get Prometheus, and a single (different) host will be running Grafana.
 ```
 $ cat hosts-multisite.yaml
 sitea: